gamtiq/adam/README.md

 ### select(filter: Any, from: Any, [settings: Object]): Any

-Return the value of the first element in the passed array that satisfies the specified filter(s).
+Return the value of the first element/field in the passed array/object that satisfies the specified filter(s).

 ### split(obj: Object, firstObjFields: Array | Object | null, [settings: Object]): Array